akashkdubey/ranking_validation/test.md

 ## 🤝 Contributing

 Found a bug?
-Want MAP or MRR support?
+Need MAP or MRR?
 PRs are welcome!
 Please open an issue first so we can discuss the approach.

 1. Fork ➡️ branch ➡️ commit (with tests!)
 2. `pre‑commit run -a`